 (9) Hazardous Air Pollutant Permits.
-The requirements of section (9) apply to any owner or operator of a major source identified in subsection (9)(B) unless the major source in question has been specifically regulated or exempted from regulation under a standard issued pursuant to section 112(d), section 112(h) or section 112(j) of the Clean Air Act and incorporated in another subpart of part 63 of the Code of Federal Regulations (CFR), or the owner or operator of such a major source has received all necessary air quality permits for construction or reconstruction before the effective date of section (9).
+The requirements of this section apply to any owner or operator of a major source identified in subsection (9)(B) of this rule unless the major source in question has been specifically regulated or exempted from regulation under a standard issued pursuant to section 112(d), section 112(h) or section 112(j) of the Clean Air Act and incorporated in another subpart of part 63 of the Code of Federal Regulations (CFR), or the owner or operator of such a major source has received all necessary air quality permits for construction or reconstruction before the effective date of this section.